“The ‘trap drummer […] the most important man of all” – London Daily News, 1919

 I would refute the first point by observing that no musical style comes from nowhere, and that close examination of the work of Sbarbaro and his 1910s drum contemporaries reveals that a good deal of the phraseology, textural devices and rhythmic language developed by later drummers can be heard in rudimentary forms much earlier.
 As the most famous and widely-heard drummer in the late 10s and early 20s, Sbarbaro’s influence was profound and far-reaching.
 The second point is more contentious, but once again reference to the records reveals that whilst his ODJB colleagues limit themselves to repeating the same apparently pre-rehearsed phrases over and over, Sbarbaro’s playing is much more unpredictable and heterogeneous – he does seem to be improvising his part, to some degree at least.
 No less a musicological authority than Gunther Schuller observed that compared to his bandmates, Sbarbaro was: “the only player who tried to vary his playing, not only […] from performance to performance, but within a piece […] he achieved considerable variety by the clever use of a large collection of drums, cowbells, woodblocks and cymbals”.
 I would contend therefore that Tony at least was playing jazz, regardless of how you might wish to label the ODJB as a whole.
 More importantly, the ODJB were the first band to make use of the word ‘jazz’ to describe their music – their nationwide and later worldwide success ensured that the term, initially used in a disparaging sense for music with ‘low’ associations, became a buzzword for all that was hip and cutting-edge amongst the post-bellum generation, and the ODJB’s marketing as ‘The Creators Of Jazz’ acted to cement their position as the pre-eminent popular music group at the beginning of the 1920s.

 However, as the new decade got under way, things didn’t turn out quite as well as the ODJB might have hoped.
-They returned to New York and initial success but Victor record executives imposed an alto saxophonist upon them, and new Tin Pan Alley repertoire in place of their own original compositions.
+They returned to New York and initial success but Victor record executives imposed a vocalist and saxophonist Benny Krueger upon them, and new Tin Pan Alley repertoire in place of their own original compositions.
 By this point the ODJB had been eclipsed artistically and commercially by the likes of King Oliver, Clarence Williams, Paul Whiteman, Jelly Roll Morton and many other, fresher artists playing what the ODJB would always consider to be ‘their’ music.
 The band had gradually drifted apart socially too, and LaRocca decided to call it quits suddenly in January 1925.
 However he allowed Sbarbaro the rights to the band’s name and the drummer would soldier gamely on, keeping the ODJB flag flying even until the 1960s.

 Tony Sbarbaro and the Original Dixieland Jazz band made an indelible mark on the world, though they enjoyed their best years and made their masterpieces before the Jazz Age to which they eventually gave their name had even begun.
 However, they had clearly set the agenda for the next generation of musicians, and Tony can rightly be acknowledged as the very first individual to win fame as that most invidious of creatures – the Jazz drummer.